dekuNukem/ATX4VC/device_specific/og_mac.md

 # ATX4VC Pico for Macintosh 128K / 512K / Mac Plus

-This adaptor lets you use modern **Pico ATX PSU** in OG Macintosh computers.
+This adaptor lets you use modern **Pico ATX PSU** in Macintosh 128K / 512K / Plus computers.

 It plugs into the motherboard power connector, and bypasses the unreliable built-in PSU all together.